abcdvvvv/Automatic-distillation-sequence-synthesis-framework/README.md

 This function creates a distillation sequence superstructure using the preorder traversal algorithm and the DSTWU model.
 The program will try to execute the simulation.
 If the simulation is error-free, it will adjust the parameters and then use the simulation results to formulate the MILP problem.
 Note that all separations are sharp separations.

-There are six user-specified parameters in this function
+There are five user-specified parameters in this function

 ```
 basefile = 'case3.bkp';